JeremiahKaren/35percent.github.io/_posts/2018-12-14-mayor-approves-shopping-centre.md

 ## Mayor gives dire scheme his approval

 Hopes that the Mayor would have the courage to reject the main shopping centre scheme, were sorely disappointed by his refusal to intervene.
-It transpires that the [decision was passed on](http://www.london-se1.co.uk/news/view/9772) to deputy mayor for planning Jules Pipe, when the Mayor cited a conflict of interest, being chair of TfL, who are party to the schemes s106 agreemnt, includin a deal with TfL for Delancey to provide a new Northern line tube entrance.
+It transpires that the [decision was passed on](http://www.london-se1.co.uk/news/view/9772) to deputy mayor for planning Jules Pipe, when the Mayor cited a conflict of interest, being chair of TfL, who are party to the schemes s106 agreement, includin a deal with TfL for Delancey to provide a new Northern line tube entrance.
 The decision remains the Mayor's, though, in a formal and legal sense.

-The decision was announcedin a statement that claimed several advantages and improvements - an extension to the length of time traders would benefit from below-market rents to 15 years.
+The decision was announced in a statement that claimed several advantages and improvements including an extension to the length of time traders would benefit from below-market rents to 15 years.
 This is better than the current 5 years, but its benefit depnds on what the market rent is taken to be, and the Castle Square meeting shows there is no agreement on this.
-The
+The statement also says that there will be _'35% social rent... or other genuinely affordable rent'_.
+The GLA Stage 2 report shows this to be 116 social rented units, which is neither more than there was when the decision was referred to the Mayor nor enough to meet

 ![](http://35percent.org/img/traderscompsk.jpeg)